Agathocles of Syracuse: Legacy

-Agathocles was cited as an example "Of those who become princes through their crimes" in chapter 8 of Niccolò Machiavelli's treatise on politics - The Prince (1513).
+Agathocles was cited as an example "Of Those Who Have Attained A Principality Through Crimes" in chapter 8 of Niccolò Machiavelli's treatise on politics, The Prince (1513).

 He was described as behaving as a criminal at every stage of his career.
 Machiavelli claimed:

 Agathocles, the Sicilian, became King of Syracuse not only from a private but from a low and abject position.
 This man, the son of a potter, through all the changes in his fortunes, always led an infamous life.
 Nevertheless, he accompanied his infamies with so much ability of mind and body that, having devoted himself to the military profession, he rose through its ranks to be Praetor of Syracuse.